Optimising the disulphide load in the periplasm of E. coli cell factories

 Dr Shepherd applied for a CBMNet Business Interaction Voucher with Fujifilm Diosynth Biotechnologies to develop a collaborative partnership and produce preliminary data that could be built on in future funded projects.

 The project aimed to measure the quality of antibody fragments produced in strains of E. coli with varied CydDC levels.
-The yield and quality of D1.3 Fab (Figure 2), a model antibody fragment used routinely by the industrial partner, was measured using a state-of-the-art Waters Synapt G2-Si electrospray mass spectrometer.
+The yield and quality of D1.3 Fab (Fig. 2), a model antibody fragment used routinely by the industrial partner, was measured using a state-of-the-art Waters Synapt G2-Si electrospray mass spectrometer.

 The main focus of this work became the development of a quantitative technique to measure disulphide folding in antibody Fab fragments.
 The University of Kent recently acquired a state-of-the-art Waters Synapt G2-Si electrospray mass spectrometer that was used to directly measure the incorporation of disulphide bonds into the D1.3 fragment.